 The first question you are probably wondering is “What is this new Disney World reservation system anyway?
 How does it even work?”

 With limited theme park capacity during the reopening phase, all guests are required to make reservations in advance to enter the parks.
-The Disney Park Pass Reservation System is how guests make those reservations and it will be limited in number.
+The Disney Park Pass Reservation System is how guests make those reservations and it is limited in number.

 In planning, it means guests will have to decide ahead of time which parks they want to visit each day and then stick to that schedule.
-There is no changing idea at the last minute.
 You can’t just decide that morning which park you want to go to, it all needs to be planned out ahead of time.
+There is no changing idea at the last minute unless there is still availability at another park.

 Things to Know